modelix/modelix.kubernetes/README.md

 An MPS instances with a lot of languages and plugins can require ~8 GB of memory.
 16 GB of memory for a node is a reasonable size.

+## Publishing

+Commits published to `main` automatically trigger a new release.

+Update the [versions.properties](versions.properties) to update the versions of:
+* Modelix Model Server
+* Modelix Workspace components